 When you purchase this kit, you will receive all the necessary tools to easily collect and ship a urine sample back to our laboratory for analysis.
-This includes sterile collection cups, plastic shipping sleeve, chain of custody form, and prepaid shipping label.
+This includes sterile collection cups, a plastic shipping sleeve, a chain of custody form and a prepaid shipping label.

-Bath Salts contain Mephedrone and MDPV (methylenedioxypyrovalerone), two common synthetic compounds that produce the effect of hallucinations.
-Bath salts are known by various names, such as Ivory Wave, Bliss, White Lightning, Hurricane Charlie, Vanilla Sky, Charge, and White Knight.
+Bath salts contain Mephedrone and MDPV (methylenedioxypyrovalerone), two common synthetic compounds that produce a hallucination effect.
+Bath salts are known by various names, such as Ivory Wave, Bliss, White Lightning, Hurricane Charlie, Vanilla Sky, Charge and White Knight.

 In Louisiana, the bath salts were outlawed by an emergency order after the state's poison center received more than 125 calls in the last three months of 2010 involving exposure to the chemicals.
-The use of Bath Salts causes an individual to experience increased pulse, high blood pressure, agitation, paranoia, hallucinations, chest pain, and worst suicidal tendencies.
+The use of bath salts causes an individual to experience increased pulse, high blood pressure, agitation, paranoia, hallucinations, chest pain and at worst, suicidal tendencies.